Articles of Association

 The following matters shall be dealt with and decided upon:

-election of the Chairman and Deputy Chairman of the Committee for a period of one year.
+- election of the Chair and Deputy Chair of the Committee for a period of one year.

-stipulation of the remunera¬tion of the members and deptuty members of the Board of Directors, the Committee and the Election Committee.
+- stipulation of the remuneration of the members and deputy members of the Board of Directors, the Committee and the Election Committee.

 The Committee shall consist of 12 to 30 members with up to half their number of deputies.
 The General Meeting shall annually stipulate how many of each.